Sunil Joshi named selection committee chairman, Harvinder too added to panel

 Former India spinner Sunil Joshi was on Wednesday named chairman of the national selection panel by the BCCI's Cricket Advisory Committee (CAC), which also picked ex-pacer Harvinder Singh in the five-member group.
 The CAC, comprising Madan Lal, R P Singh and Sulakshana Naik, named the two selectors.
 Joshi replaces MSK Prasad (South Zone), who had an extended run after completing his four-year tenure.

-The existing members of the selection panel are Jatain Paranjpe (West), Devang Gandhi (East) and Sarandeep Singh (North).
+The existing members of the selection panel are Jatin Paranjpe (West), Devang Gandhi (East) and Sarandeep Singh (North).
 "We have picked the best guys for the job.
-We picked them (Joshi and Harvinder) because they were clear in their views," Lal told PTI.
+We picked them (Joshi and Harvinder) because they were very clear in their views," Lal said after the interviews.

+Specifically on Joshi, Lal said: "We liked his straight-forward attitude.
+He is experienced also (having been part of the Bangladesh support staff).
+He has also coached UP.
+"I asked him how he handled Bangladesh selectors.
+He has done the toughest of jobs.
+His thoughts were the best."
+Lal said candidates' playing experience in all three formats was considered.
+"Their experience in Tests, ODIs and first-class was considered.
+The rest we will get to know (with their performance).
+After one year's time, if we find they have not done a good job, we will decide accordingly," he said.

 The 49-year-old Joshi played 15 Tests and 69 ODIs between 1996 and 2001, taking 41 and 69 wickets respectively.
 Harvinder, who is 42, represented India in three Tests and 16 ODIs between 1998 and 2001, taking four and 24 scalps respectively.

 The playing credentials of the Prasad-led panel were often questioned and this time too, the CAC decided to pick Joshi and Harvinder over more experienced candidates.
-In the media interaction held after the announcement, Lal said the BCCI office-bearers, including president Sourav Ganguly, gave the CAC a free hand in choosing the candidates.
-"Ganguly did not even say a word," added Lal..
+Lal said the BCCI office-bearers, including president Sourav Ganguly, gave the CAC a free hand in choosing the candidates.
+"Ganguly did not even say a word," he said.
+On selectors dealing with the high-profile team management including skipper Virat Kohli and head coach Ravi Shastri, Lal assured the chosen ones will not shy away from taking tough calls.
+"We have selected those who can take the hardest of decisions.
+(Be it) Ravi Shastri or Virat Kohli, we are taking about the India team.
+We selected those who can take tough calls."
+Fellow CAC member R P Singh added: "Our captain is a high performing player.
+We knew that we needed to find somebody who can communicate with him, because in the end it is the captain who has to run the team.
+"Captain matters a lot to the team and so it is important how you communicate with him.
+What is gone is gone, the two selectors that we picked had the best answers on this topic," said Singh..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)